 - Tapestry Needle size 24 or size 26

 - Plaid: White, Burgundy (DMC 3834), Blue (DMC 3765), Tan (DMC 3045)

 - Buffalo Check: Black, White, Grey (DMC 169)

 - Houndstooth: Black, White, Tan (DMC 3045), Blue (DMC 996), Magenta (DMC 917)

 - Cardstock in the same colors as the bookmarks – black, white and tan

-To get started, print off the free pattern and choose your embroidery floss colors.
+To get started, choose your embroidery floss colors.
 I used DMC embroidery floss and chose to use similar colors in each bookmark.
 The pack of bookmarks I used came in white, tan and black so I made sure my floss colors would work well with the paper colors.

-Once the bookmarks are stitched, it is time to cover the backs of them.
-This not only looks nice but will also help preserve them from wear and tear.
+Once the bookmarks are stitched, it is time to cover the backs of the paper.
+This not only looks nice, hiding the back stitches, but finishing the back will also help preserve them from wear and tear.

 Finish the bookmarks off with ribbon or embroidery floss and they are finished – ready to use with a great book!